I didn’t develop a fear of sailing until I actually tried sailing.

 It’s the ultimate form of freedom.

 You get to wake up whenever you feel like it, then sit and have breakfast in the warm morning sun.
-You’ll untie yourself from wherever you moored for the night and set sail across the ocean in search of a tiny bay with a beautiful beach and nobody else around, because it’s only accessible by boat.
+You’ll untie yourself from wherever you moored for the night and set sail in search of a tiny bay with a beautiful beach and nobody else around, because it’s only accessible by boat.

 As the sun starts to set, you’ll either decide to spend the night on the anchor in that secluded bay or motor over to a nearby village to moor and eat dinner and chat with other people who were also sailing the Ionian.